Dysoxylum pachyrhache

-Dysoxylum pachyrhache is a tree in the family Meliaceae.
+Dysoxylum pachyrhache is a species of tree in the family Meliaceae.
 The specific epithet pachyrhache is from the Greek meaning 'thick axis', referring to the axis width of the inflorescence.

 Description

 The tree grows up to 20 m tall with a trunk diameter of up to 40 cm.
 The bark is chocolate-brown.
 The scented flowers are cream-coloured.
 The fruits are orange-red, somewhat pear-shaped, and grow up to 8 cm long.

 Distribution and habitat

 Dysoxylum pachyrhache is endemic to Borneo.
 Its habitat is rain forest from sea-level to 1600 m elevation.